Multi-Class and Dual-Class Characters

 Example: A thief (min dex:9) wishing to change to a cleric (min wis:9) must have a 10 dexterity and a 11 wisdom.

 Only humans can be dual-classed characters.
-To be dual-classed, the character must have scores of 15 or more 1 better than the class minimum in the prime requisites of his first class and scores of 17 or more 2 better than the class minimums in the prime requisites of any classes he switches to.
+To be dual-classed, the character must have scores of 15 or more 1 better than the class minimum in the prime requisites of his first class and scores of 17 or more 2 better than the class minimums in the prime requisites of any classes to which he switches.

 The character selects one class to begin his adventuring life.
 He can advance in this class as many levels as he desires before switching to another class; there is no cut-off point beyond which a character cannot switch.
 However, he must attain at least 2nd level in his current class before changing to another class.
 There is no limit to the number of classes a character can acquire, as long as he has the ability scores and wants to make the change.
 (Certain character classes have alignment restrictions that the character must meet, however.)

-Once these restrictions are lifted, the character must still abide by the restrictions of whichever class he is using at the moment.
-A dual-class fighter/mage, for example, cannot cast spells while wearing armor.
+The character must still abide by the restrictions of whichever class he is using at the moment.
+A dual-class fighter/mage, for example, cannot cast spells with a somatic or material component while wearing armor.
+(Spells requiring only a verbal component may be cast while wearing armor.)

 Level Drain

-When a dual-class or multi-class character is struck by a level-draining creature, he first loses levels in the class in which he has advanced the highest.
+When a dual-class or multi-class character is struck by a level-draining creature (wights, wraiths, spectres, or vampires), he first loses levels in the class in which he has advanced the highest.
 When his different classes are equal in level, the class level requiring the most experience points is lost first.

 A Restoration spell will restore only 1 of the lost levels, but the player can choose which class will be restored.